QuantEcon/lecture-python-intro/lectures/inflation_history.md

   * While using valuable gold and silver as coins was a time-tested way to anchor  the price level by limiting the supply of money, it cost real resources.

-      * that is, society paid a high "opportunity cost" for using gold and silver as coins; gold and silver could instead be used as valuable jewelry and also as an industrial input
+      * that is, society paid a high "opportunity cost" for using gold and silver as coins; gold and silver could instead be used as valuable jewelry and also as an industrial input.

 Keynes and Fisher proposed what they suggested would be  a socially more  efficient way to achieve a price level that  would be at least as firmly  anchored, and would also exhibit less  year-to-year short-term fluctuations.